Ex-Peruvian president again seeks release on bail

-SAN FRANCISCO (AP) - Former Peruvian President Alejandro Toledo is again asking a U.S. judge to release him on bail while he fights extradition to his native country on corruption charges.
+SAN FRANCISCO (AP) - Former Peruvian President Alejandro Toledo was in court Thursday to again ask a U.S. judge in California to release him on bail while he fights extradition to his native country, where he is wanted in a corruption scandal.

-A public defender is expected to argue Thursday that Toledo should be released on bail because of “inhumane” conditions at Santa Rita Jail, where he is being kept in solitary confinement.
+In court papers filed this month, U.S. public defender Graham Archer argued that Toledo should be released on bail because of “inhumane” conditions at Santa Rita Jail, where he is being kept in solitary confinement.

+Toledo is isolated from other inmates at the Alameda County jail because of his high-profile case and has only been allowed to go outdoors once for 45 minutes since his detention, his attorney said.
-Magistrate Judge Thomas S. Hixson in San Francisco previously denied bail for Toledo after prosecutors argued he was a flight risk.

-They noted that officials found a suitcase with $40,000 in cash during his arrest.
+Magistrate Judge Thomas S. Hixson in San Francisco previously denied bail for Toledo after prosecutors argued he was a flight risk and noted that officials found a suitcase with $40,000 in cash during his arrest.

 U.S. marshals detained Toledo at his Northern California home on July 16 on an extradition request.

 The ex-president is accused in Peru of taking $20 million in bribes from a construction company.